HairAnalysisReport.com

 Here’s why…

-Nutritional elements are foundational in almost every metabolic pathway.
-This occurs due to the direct and indirect association (nutrient interrelationships) with every other nutrient.
-As such, nutritional elements possess a natural synergistic and antagonistic relationship that, when required simultaneously in a pathway (i.e., zinc, copper, and iron), if one is deficient or excessive it can inhibit the proper functioning of the pathway.
+As such, nutritional elements have a natural synergistic and antagonistic relationship that, when required simultaneously in a pathway (i.e., zinc, copper, and iron), if one is deficient or excessive it can inhibit the proper functioning of the pathway.
 This increases the potential of a metabolic toxin.

 In addition, toxic elements also interfere with metabolic pathways because of their antagonist effect on nutritional elements as well as other essential nutrients.
 This can further produce or contribute toward an increase of metabolic toxins.